LSWR suburban lines: On to Windsor, and a Hounslow loop

-The Great Western Railway (GWR) sought its own Windsor railway, for the great prestige of serving Queen Victoria, and had secured approval from the Commissioners over their proposed approach.
+The Great Western Railway (GWR) sought its own Windsor railway, for the great prestige of serving Queen Victoria, and had secured approval from the commissioners over their proposed approach.
 For a time it appeared that the GWR would succeed and the WS&SWR company, having paid the £60,000, would be refused.
-However at last both companies obtained approval to come to Windsor — on 26 June 1849 the second Act benefitting the WS&SWR permitted the Windsor and Eton Riverside station, not quite so convenient for Windsor as preferred.
+However at last both companies obtained approval to come to Windsor — on 26 June 1849 the second act of Parliament benefitting the WS&SWR, the South Western Railway Windsor Extension Act 1849 (12 & 13 Vict. c. xxxiv), permitted the Windsor and Eton Riverside station, not quite so convenient for Windsor as preferred.
 Very convenient to Eton, stringent conditions were imposed to prevent scholars at Eton College from immoral or unlawful use.

 Railway mania ended leaving few speculative investors, but the line from Richmond to Datchet was opened to the public on 22 August 1848.
-The extension to Windsor was delayed when the piers of the Thames bridge at Black Potts settled, and the line was opened belatedly on 1 December 1849, 8 weeks after the GWR had reached its own Windsor station.
-Even then it was to a cramped temporary station; opening of the lavish permanent station, with Royal waiting room and cavalry entrance, was seventeen months later, on 1 May 1851.
+The extension to Windsor was delayed when the piers of the Thames bridge at Black Potts settled, and the line was opened belatedly on 1 December 1849, Eight weeks after the GWR had reached its own Windsor station.
+Even then it was to a cramped temporary station; opening of the lavish permanent station, with royal waiting room and cavalry entrance, was seventeen months later, on 1 May 1851.

 Meanwhile, the Hounslow loop had been progressing more slowly, reaching (Smallberry Green), Isleworth east of its successor by 22 August 1849 and completed to the junction on the heath in Feltham parish on 1 February 1850.

 The WS&SWR merged by share transfer with the LSWR on 30 June 1850.

 Chertsey and Hampton Court

-The LSWR obtained an Act on 16 July 1846 authorising a line from Weybridge via Chertsey to a terminus near Staines bridge, on the south side at Egham.
-However the WS&SWR No 2 Act (the No 1 Act was described under Windsor, above) foreshortened this Chertsey, Parliament preferring to let the WS&SWR have scope take territory between Staines and Pirbright with a southerly Chertsey line proposal of its own.
+The LSWR obtained the London and South Western Railway (Chertsey and Egham Branch) Act 1846 (9 & 10 Vict. c. clxxiv) on 16 July 1846 authorising a line from Weybridge via Chertsey to a terminus near Staines bridge, on the south side at Egham.
+However the Windsor, Staines and South Western Railway (No. 2) Act 1847 (10 & 11 Vict. c. lvii) foreshortened this to Chertsey, Parliament preferring to let the WS&SWR have scope take territory between Staines and Pirbright with a southerly Chertsey line proposal of its own.
 The slump following the railway mania killed off this WS&SWR scheme, but by then the LSWR was opening from Weybridge to Chertsey, on 14 February 1848.